Some cards allow transactions to be routed through different payment networks. For example:

 - US debit cards that support both the US common debit network and a global debit network.

-You could say that such cards have multiple payment methods.
-In the financial industry, we say that the card has multiple applications.
+You could say such cards have multiple payment methods.
+In the financial industry, we say the card has multiple applications.

 Automatic application selection